 - 11.1 The invigilator must take all reasonable steps to make sure that the following conditions are met. - The correct examination question papers have been placed on candidates' desks.

-This includes modified papers or those on coloured paper. - The official examination stationery, including additional answer sheets, for the particular unit/component must be issued to candidates. - No other stationery, including paper for rough work, can be provided. - In the examination room candidates must not have access to items other than those stated in the instructions on the question paper, the stationery list or the specification for that subject.
+This includes modified papers or those on coloured paper. - The official examination stationery, including additional answer sheets, for the particular unit/component must be issued to candidates.
+No other stationery, including paper for rough work, can be provided. - No other stationery, including paper for rought work, can be provided. - In the examination room candidates must not have access to items other than those stated in the instructions on the question paper, the stationery list or the specification for that subject.